 They especially hate people that are doing well.
 Why can’t you be happy for other people?
 Don’t worry, you won’t be a Pollyanna.
 You can still be cool and be positive.

 Give people some love, it won’t kill you.
 They even hate things that just ‘are’.
 “Ugh, it rained this morning, and my hair got all messed up.
 I hate rain.”
-Common, really?
+Come on, really?

 Having a bad day is ok—everyone get’s irritable once in a while.
 But if you always hate everything, you’ll have a bad LIFE.